postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/manage-public-elements.md

 ### Managing public elements

-To have access to manage public elements, you need to have a Community Manager role in a Postman **Enterprise** plan.
-Being the Community Manager, this will make it easier for you to manage what collections your team has exposed for public consumption and which team member created a specific link.
+To manage public elements, you need to have a Community Manager role in a Postman **Enterprise** plan.
+Use the dashboard to manage what collections your team has exposed for public consumption and to see which team member created a specific link.
 You have the ability to delete links to collections you feel should not be public.
-Click **Manage** to navigate to the dashboard view.
+From the **Home** page, go to the **Manage public elements** section and select **Manage** to navigate to the dashboard view.

 <img alt="Manage public elements" src="https://assets.postman.com/postman-docs/manage-public-elements.jpg"/>